 What if Freddy Krueger loved classical music?
 Suppose his films were just as violent, but came with violins and opera?
 What if that same film included a time travel subplot?
-This film exists, and it is glorious.
+This film exists, it is glorious, and it is my favourite Phantom of the Opera adaptation.
 It has gore, humor, and a sincere (still terrifying) performance by Robert Englund.
 I honestly believe it’s one of his greatest films, and it’s such a shame that it has never been entirely recognized by the horror community.
 It’s also a shame because the film is a unique departure from other Phantom of the Opera adaptations, and it’s perhaps the most accurate version of the Phantom character.
 While its story is radically different than Gaston Leroux’s text, and earlier adaptations, Englund’s Phantom is somehow perfect.
-I want to emphasize that although these characters are similar, Englund performs them in different ways.
+I want to emphasize that although the Phantom and Freddy are similar, Englund performs them in different ways.
 His role as the Phantom often swings between sympathetic and terrifying, while Freddy is more straightforward horror.
-This 1989 film returns Leroux’s source material to the horror domain while additionally complicating and modernizing the novel’s horrific subject, specifically the ability to mask.
+This 1989 Phantom film returns Leroux’s source material to the horror domain while additionally complicating and modernizing the novel’s horrific subject, specifically the ability to mask.

 “Only love and music are forever.”